geotrev/undernet/monolith.wiki/Grid.md

 </div>
 ```

-### Fullscreen
+### Fullscreen Grid

-Create a grid that always takes up the full width and height as the device/browser window you’re viewing on:
+Create a grid that always takes up the full width and height of your device/browser window:

 ```html
 <div class=“grid”>